 Rooted in empathy, creativity, and critical thinking, our work brings together teaching, psychology, and technology to explore how young people navigate complex social experiences, and how we can support them in doing so with confidence and compassion.

-Former mental health and special educational needs teacher, now a psychology researcher.
-BA in Philosophy, PGCE, MA by Research in Philosophy of Psychiatry, and PhD focused on compassionate behavior in young people with BPD.
-Background in performing arts, interests in alternative approaches to mental health and involving lived experience in research design.
+Former mental health and special educational needs teacher, now a psychology researcher and lecturer.
+Catrin holds a BA in Philosophy, a PGCE, an MA by Research in Philosophy of Psychiatry, and a PhD focused on compassionate behaviour in young people with a diagnosis of borderline personality disorder (BPD).
+With a background in performing arts, Catrin brings a creative and interdisciplinary perspective to her work.
+Her interests centre on alternative and compassionate approaches to mental health, policy and system change, and on meaningfully involving lived experience in research design and practice.

 "Athronydd" is Cymraeg for philosopher.
 Our partnership aims to encourage critical thinking, ethical reflection, and emotional insight among young people.
 We want to give young people the tools to think deeply about their social world and their place within it.

-We're developing a bilingual, immersive digital resource for young people in Wales, supported by the Adnodd Innovation and Collaboration Fund.
-Our focus is on belonging, vulnerability, and identity through an interactive, branching-narrative experience - a "choose-your-own-adventure" reimagined for VR headsets, immersive rooms, or standard PCs.
+We are developing a bilingual, immersive digital resource for young people in Wales, supported by the Adnodd Innovation and Collaboration Fund.
+The project explores themes of belonging, vulnerability and identity through an interactive, branching-narrative experience, a choose-your-own-pathway scenario designed for VR headsets, immersive rooms or standard PCs.

 We're grateful to Adnodd for supporting this work through their Innovation and Collaboration Fund.